MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 - Should the language enforce that all functions are in some specific order, for the sake of readability?
 - Right now the example mod returns a custom `state` struct from `init()`, but is there even a way for the game to be able to call this function then?
 - How to enforce globals and pointers aren't used by mods?
-- Is it worth it to let our compiler prepend the mod's name in front of all of its struct and function names, so that modders don't ever have to worry about clashing names?
-How about using the mod's ID instead, which could just represent it being the Nth mod that was loaded by the game?
-- How should the game load a list of mods, and call all of their `init()` and `update()`?
-- Should every mod be its own DLL, or should all mods be put in a single DLL?
 - Should the compiler make sure that mods aren't using pointers?
 On the one hand this may frustrate power users who want to squeeze every bit of performance, but on the other hand it keeps the language extremely simple for any outsiders.